Choosing the Best Diet for Your Pet

 Consult your veterinarian

 Talk to your veterinary healthcare team about the brands and companies they recommend.
-Ask them about specific criteria they use for selecting certain brands and ask for help in evaluating or comparing the product(s) that you are considering.
+Ask them about specific criteria they use for selecting certain brands and ask for help in evaluating or comparing the products you are considering.

-Which form of food is better for my pet – kibble, canned, homemade, or raw?
+Which form of food is better: kibble, canned, homemade, or raw?

 There is no single, best type of pet food, but there may be preferences among individual pets or their owners.
-For example, some dogs and cats might prefer kibble, while others prefer wet or canned food.
+Some dogs and cats might prefer kibble, while others prefer wet or canned food.
 These preferences are usually related to what the pet was introduced to when it was a puppy or kitten.

-When introducing a new form of food, plan on doing it slowly over a couple of weeks to improve the chance of your pet accepting it and to minimize any gut issues such as nausea, vomiting, or diarrhea.
+When introducing a new form of food, plan on doing it slowly over a couple of weeks to improve the chance of your pet accepting it and to minimize any gut issues, such as nausea, vomiting, or diarrhea.
+Some pets (especially cats) may need even longer than a couple of weeks to make a successful transition — patience is important!

-It’s important to practice “food flexibility” by periodically offering your pet different forms of a balanced meal.
-Instead of feeding strictly dry kibble or only canned food, vary the form on a regular basis so your pet gets used to different types of food.
-This approach is helpful if a favorite brand goes off the market or is unavailable and a new product must be introduced; several options are available when a pet is used to eating more than one format.
+It’s a good idea to practice “food flexibility” by periodically offering different forms of a balanced meal.
+Instead of feeding strictly dry kibble or only canned food, vary the form regularly so your pet gets used to different types of food.
+This approach is helpful if a favorite brand is unavailable and you must use a new product, because your pet is used to eating more than one format.
 Rotate food types three or four times per year to encourage food flexibility.

-There are many anecdotal reports about the possible benefits of feeding raw diets to dogs and cats; however, there are no scientific reports or controlled dietary trials showing significant health benefits of pets fed a raw diet compared to those fed commercial kibble or canned food.
+There are many anecdotal reports about the possible benefits of feeding raw diets to dogs and cats; however, there are no scientific reports or controlled dietary trials showing significant health benefits of a raw diet compared to a commercial kibble or canned diet.

-Unfortunately, there is substantial scientific evidence showing increased risks of bacterial infection for pets eating raw meat diets, and for this reason, many veterinarians and veterinary nutritionists do not recommend feeding raw meat diets to pets.
+Unfortunately, substantial scientific evidence shows increased risks of bacterial infection for pets that eat raw meat diets, and for this reason, many veterinarians and veterinary nutritionists do not recommend feeding raw meat to pets.

-For those pet owners who wish to feed raw, there are several steps they can take to reduce the chance of infection or illness:
+If you do wish to feed raw, there are several steps you can take to reduce the chance of infection or illness:

-- Purchase raw food product from a reputable supplier and ensure the raw meat is safe for human consumption; for example, it is inspected by the Canadian Food Inspection Agency (CFIA) or the United States Department of Agriculture (USDA).
+1. Purchase raw food products from a reputable supplier and ensure the raw meat is safe for human consumption; for example, it is inspected by the Canadian Food Inspection Agency (CFIA) or the United States Department of Agriculture (USDA).

-- Defrost raw meat in a refrigerator in a sealed container with no contact with other foodstuffs.
+4. Defrost raw meat in a refrigerator in a sealed container with no contact with other food.

-- Wash hands thoroughly after contact with raw meat or raw pet food and clean all surfaces, utensils, and dishes.
+6. Wash your hands thoroughly after contact with raw meat or raw pet food and clean all surfaces, utensils, and dishes.

 Should my pet drink city water, well water, or filtered water?

-A consistent source of fresh, clean drinking water is the most important part of every pet’s diet, even if they eat a canned or fresh homemade diet.
-The source of water is a personal decision often based on cost and convenience.
-If your home water source is considered safe for human drinking, then it is generally considered safe for your pets, too.
+A consistent source of fresh, clean drinking water is the most important part of every pet’s diet, whether they eat a canned or fresh homemade diet.
+The water source is a personal decision often based on cost and convenience.
+If your home water source is considered safe for human drinking, then it is safe for your pets, too.